doctore/AngularJSModelLayer/README.md

  **/
 ```

+This functionality is used by the service described in the next section.

 ## ModelTransformerService

 Helper functions used to transform a JSON string, Javascript object or array of them to an object/s described in Models as AngularJS values, and vice versa.
 Currently the service has the following methods: